UppiliSrinivas/Interview_Preparation/Javascript/Readme.md

 ## 13. Currying

 ### Q36: What is currying?
-**A:** Currying is a technique of converting a function that takes multiple arguments into a sequence of functions that take one argument each.
+**A:** Currying is a technique in JavaScript where a function that takes multiple arguments is transformed into a sequence of functions, each taking one argument at a time.

 ```javascript
 // Regular function